damiencorpataux/slimon/README.md

 slimon
 ======

-Monitoring system based on a mashup of the best.
+Monitoring system based on a mashup of the best lightest.

 ### Purpose
 Bind toghether the lightest components for monitoring data polling, storing, retrieving and alarming.